Gamebook Tracker

 ListInventoryComma-separated items

-EnumCharacter class, faction, stancePick one from a defined option set
+EnumCharacter class, faction, stanceChoose one from a set of options you define

-For Enum fields, type the available options (comma-separated) in the small grey box above the select — the dropdown updates immediately.
+For Enum fields, type the available options (comma-separated) in the small grey box above the dropdown — it updates immediately.

 Saving